sagetman97/AIE7/README.md

 ## Usage

-The server provides a `web_search` tool that can be used to search the web for information about a given query.
-This is achieved by calling the `web_search` function with the desired query string.
+The server provides several tools:

+- **`web_search`**: Search the web for information about a given query using the Tavily API
+- **`roll_dice`**: Roll dice with custom notation (e.g., "2d20" for two 20-sided dice)
+- **`get_weather`**: Get current weather information for a specific city using the OpenWeatherMap API

+### Weather Tool Example
+The weather tool accepts a city name and optional country code (defaults to "US"):
+- City: Any city name (e.g., "New York", "London", "Tokyo")
+- Country Code: ISO country code (e.g., "US", "GB", "JP")

 ## License